Train and bus

 The roads in the Highlands of Scotland are not motorways and the extra traffic generated by visitors to the World Cup may cause extra congestion and pollution.

 Why not consider reducing the impact of your travel to and around Fort William during the World Cup?
 The train and bus run directly to the centre of Fort William with travel times often comparable to travelling by car from some UK cities.

 Once you arrive in Fort William, the local taxi services can transport you to your accommodation and the extensive shuttle bus service can transport you to and from the event.

 Why not bring your bike, leave your car at your accommodation and explore the area on two wheels?

 You can use the dedicated cycle path between Fort William and the World Cup venue an easier and safer way to travel directly to the World Cup Village.
-On arrival you can leave your bike in the Alpine Bike Park – but remember your personal bike lock.
+On arrival you can leave your bike in the World Cup Bike Park – but remember your personal bike lock.

 The World Cup has a dedicated Liftshare website.
 Why not check and see if anyone else from your area is travelling to the event?
 You could save money on your petrol costs and reduce the environmental impact of your journey.

 Register at Liftshare with your journey details and the site will match you with other people who would like to share a lift to the event.

 Car sharing will help save you money by sharing the travel costs and the amount of congestion on the roads.

 Other car sharing websites: